Northvolt: 2019: construction on the site in Skellefteå Municipality starts

+News website EURACTIV stated in March 2019 that "Northvolt is quickly building a reputation as the EU’s go-to company for home-grown batteries."

+In May 2019, the European Investment Bank offered a loan of 3.5 billion SEK (about €350 million), with the backing of the European Union's InnovFin programme.
 In June of the same year, companies such as the BMW Group, Volkswagen Group, Goldman Sachs and Folksam announced that they would invest in the company.
+Volkswagen invested 900 million Euros in Northvolt amounting to a share of 20% and a seat on the board.

-In total, the investments amounted to US$1 billion, framed as a way to challenge what was reported as the dominance of Tesla, Inc. and Asian companies such as Toyota and Nissan on the market for electric vehicle batteries.
+In total, the investments amounted to US$1.6 billion from a consortium of commercial banks, pension funds and other financial institutions.
+The loans and investments were framed as a way to challenge what was reported as the dominance of Tesla, Inc. and Asian companies such as Toyota and Nissan on the market for electric vehicle batteries.

 The company started building a battery factory in Skellefteå, Sweden, with the aim to start production of electric vehicle batteries in 2021.
 The first battery in Skellefteå was assembled in December 2021, and the first customer cell deliveries were made in 2022.

-In 2019, Volkswagen and Northvolt announced that a second factory would be built in Salzgitter, Germany, aiming to start production in 2023–2024.
+In 2019, Volkswagen and Northvolt had announced that a second factory would be built in Salzgitter, Germany, aiming to start production in 2023–2024.
 The aim was to start production at 16 GWh, and increase it to 24 GWh.
 In May 2020, Volkswagen announced that it would build the factory largely on its own, and invest 450 million euros in the construction.

 On 16 July 2020, it was announced that Northvolt and BMW had signed a deal of 2 billion euros, for Northvolt to deliver batteries starting from 2024.
 The deal with BMW was cancelled in June 2024 because of Northvolt not being able to deliver on time.
-In 2019, Volkswagen invested 900 million Euros in Northvolt amounting to a share of 20% and a seat on the board.

-On 30 July 2020, a €350 million loan was issued to Northvolt by the European Investment Bank with the backing of the European Union's InnovFin programme to build a demonstration line for a new type of battery which it started producing at the end of 2019.
-As part of the Investment Plan for Europe, Northvolt received a $350 million loan for its Skellefteå factory from the EIB, using the guarantee of the European Fund for Strategic Investments.

-News website EURACTIV stated in an article that "Northvolt is quickly building a reputation as the EU’s go-to company for home-grown batteries."
-On the same day, it was announced that Northvolt had been issued loans amounting to US$1.6 billion from a consortium of commercial banks, pension funds and other financial institutions.

 On 22 August 2023, Northvolt raised $1.2 billion amid plans to open a battery plant in Canada.
 In December 2023, a classified interim report uncovered by Dagens industri showed that the company in the first nine months of 2023 performed with a net loss of about $1 billion (SEK 11 billion).
 In January 2024 Northvolt raised another $5 billion through green lending.